lakshma/lakshma.github.io/_posts/2015-05-19-solid-design-principle.md

 ---
 layout: post
-title: What is SOLID oop design principle all about ?
+title: What is SOLID (an oop design principle) all about ?
 ---

 Why Design Principle ?
 Design principles are all about providing guidelines for building healthy software.
 It's like saying "an apple in a day keeps the doctor away".